CodeOp-tech/fs34-group-C/README.md

 # TimeShare

 TimeShare is a social and community-based platform designed to facilitate the exchange of services among its users.
 TimeShare is not just about matching demand and supply; it's about fostering a sense of connection and support within our community.
-This full-stack application was developed by three students - Alys Reed, Jana Burri, Arianne Napa- as part of a group project at CodeOp Barcelona.
+This application was developed by three students - Alys Reed, Jana Burri, Arianne Napa- as part of a group project at [CodeOp](https://codeop.tech/), a full stack development bootcamp in Barcelona.

 ## Built With